You are here

-When a company offers dividends and right shares, stock exchange generally responses that corporate action with the stock price adjustment of a corresponding company.
+When a company offers dividends and right shares, the stock exchange generally responds to that corporate action with the stock price adjustment of a corresponding company.
 What is the rationale for stock price adjustment and how is it done?
 This article is an attempt to answer both of these questions.

 Rationale for Stock Price Adjustment